 However, these derogations are temporary and will end on 31 December 2020 in France, with a transition period starting on 1 October 2020.
 It is therefore necessary to anticipate the regulatory procedures in order to keep your products on the market.

 This webinar will present the regulatory steps to be taken in France, to keep your products on the market at the end of the derogations.
-We will then focus on possible Marketing Authorisation (MA) strategies for ethanol-based disinfectants.
+It will then focus on possible Marketing Authorisation (MA) strategies for ethanol-based disinfectants.

 Regulatory toxicologist -